01-edu/public/subjects/java/projects/lets-travel/audit/README.md

 ###### Are autocomplete suggestions both relevant and promptly provided?

-##### Evaluate the accuracy of travel suggestions provided by the Neo4j database based on user preferences and past behavior.
+##### Sign in with a user account.
+Verify the precision of travel recommendations from the Neo4j database by evaluating user feedback and past participation.
+Afterward, switch to a different account with varying feedback and participation levels to conduct another evaluation.

 ###### Does Neo4j deliver precise travel suggestions tailored to user preferences?

-##### Confirm the presence of a comprehensive overview of system analytics on the Admin dashboard.
+##### Confirm the presence of a comprehensive overview on the Admin dashboard.

-###### Is there a detailed system analytics overview available for Admins?
+###### Is the dashboard complete and showing all the information as defined in the subject [Admin section](../README.md#admin) ?

-##### Assess the detailedness of travel management statistics available on the Travel Manager dashboard.
+##### Assess the details of the travel management statistics available on the Travel Manager dashboard.

 ###### Are travel management statistics detailed and helpful for Travel Managers?